ben-houghton-zz/azureforpython/README.md

 			4. Show how to create Azure resources in notebook using Azure SDK
 			5. Show how to call a Function API as a REST service in Python & notebook
 			6. Show how to use Key Vault to secure API Keys and use this in the Python script
+			7. Deploy a Python script as a Chron initiated Azure WebJob
-			7. Exercise: Create notebook.
+			8. Exercise: Create notebook.
 Add Azure SDK.
 Call predefined Python Echo function using supplied API key via the Notebook

  ### 1).
 Create a SaaS Jupyter Notebook